lilltroll77/USB_dual_CDC_explorer/README.rst

 This application is designed to run on an XMOS xCORE-200 series device.

 The example code provided with the application has been implemented and tested on the xCORE-200 explorerKIT with xTIMEcomposer ver.
-Community_14.3.2
+Community_14.3.2 running on Microsoft Windows 10 Home 64-bit [Version 10.0.17134.345]

 For Windows 8.1 and earlier versions .....................................